gabriel-laet/api-docs/src/docs/introduction/authorization/index.md

 # Authorization

-All services is hosted in path `/public-graphql` using HTTP verb `POST`, bellow is available a sample of a request using `curl` to create a authorization:
+All services are hosted in the path `/public-graphql`, using HTTP verb `POST`.
+The sample bellow is an example of a request using `curl` to create a authorization:

 ```
 $ curl -v 'https://staging.loggi.com/graphql?' \